-You can receive SSI cash payments even when your earned income (gross wages and/or net earnings from self-employment) is at the SGA level.
-This provision eliminates the need for the Trial Work Period or Extended Period of Eligibility under SSI.
+You can receive Supplemental Security Income (SSI) cash payments even when your earned income (gross wages and/or net earnings from self-employment) is at the substantial gainful activity (SGA) level.
+This provision eliminates the need for the trial work period or extended period of eligibility under SSI.